 How in the world does Samson gain membership into the ‘Hall of Faith’ found in Hebrews 11?
 No mention there of Elijah or Elisha, Isaiah or Jeremiah.
 But Samson?
-Okay, more is mentioned about him than any other leader in the Book of Judges.
-More like notoriety.
-When you read Judges, doesn’t sound like the same story you heard in Sunday School!
-Not by a long shot.

 Samson’s parents seem godly enough, wanting the Lord’s best for him.
 Bible scholars are not sure what his name means.
 Could be ‘sun’ from Canaanite language.
 As if the sun shines down on this little tyke!
 Maybe a bit too much for his own good.

-Quite the story!
+Here’s a summation.
 Chases after women rather than Israel’s enemies.
 Avenges his own rivals more than delivers the nation.
 Can you find one instance where he does anything at all for the Lord or Israel?
 Possibly… but I doubt it.
 And he’s in the Hall of Faith?
 Oy veh, already!
 What gives?

 What gives?
 The Lord hears the prayers of Samson’s parents, made long before he was born.
 Prayers are never wasted.
 God uses surprising people in His plans.

-Prayer: Lord, help us to live lives honoring to you.
+Lord, help us to live lives honoring to you.
 In Jesus’ name.
 Amen.